 From 2023 our uniform (including Sports Kit) will be available from online retailer Stevensons.

-From September 2022 Colfe’s began the rollout of a ‘Pupil Device’ initiative to pupils in Y7 and Y12.
 On entry to the school, parents will be asked to purchase a device for their children to use in lessons and for homework.
-The programme will be rolled out to all pupils from September 2023 (except for Year 11).
 Parents will be asked to purchase devices via a recommended third-party provider.
 Means-tested scholarship (bursary) pupils will be assisted with the purchase of their device.
-See Deputy Head for more information.

 We require candidates to spend the day with us.
 Morning: Examination consisting of two papers: English Comprehension and Creative Writing and Maths – both written in-house.
 Candidates no longer sit a Reasoning paper and group interview.
 Afternoon: chance to experience taster lessons in Culture, Arts and STEM.

 Pupils who do well in the entrance exam and who are in contention for an academic scholarship will be invited for interview with the Headmaster or a senior member of staff in the weeks following the entrance assessment.
 All other candidates will be interviewed as a part of a group exercise on the assessment day.

 Friday 5 January 2024.

 Mid to late February and acceptances are due early March.

 No setting or streaming initially in Year 7 (although extension work will be provided for demonstrably able pupils and academic scholars).
 Maths is set in Year 7 from January onwards.
 This is based on tests and performance over the first term.